dendronhq/dendron-site/vault/dendron.rfc.12-schema-improvements.types.md

 #### Enum

 This type extends the Pattern type with the option to map the matched values of the Pattern to a title that should be used in the UI.

+Additionaly we Could extend it to provide a way to conditionaly change the Children depending on what gets matched.
+Exampel being here the pattern for the day to reflect the actual days of the month.

 ##### Example